ryanjaypasulohan/student-managment/DEPLOYMENT.md

 1. Deploy backend first:
    - Create a new Web Service
    - Select Docker environment
-   - Use the Dockerfile in the backend directory
+   - Use the Dockerfile.simple in the backend directory
    - Set environment variables manually

 2. Deploy frontend: